-I have always maintained that 5 Hour Energy was just a caffeine supplement.
-As proof of this, notice in the table above that the Extra Strength version has 230 mg of caffeine while the regular 5 Hour Energy and Protein version have 200 mg.
+The key ingredient in the supplement is caffeine supplement.
+As proof, notice the Extra Strength version has 230 mg of caffeine while the regular 5 Hour Energy and Protein version have 200 mg.
 The extra caffeine is basically the only difference between the 3 versions of this energy shot.

-For more a more in-depth review of caffeine labeling see this report from the Journal of Caffeine Research.
+For more, a more in-depth review of caffeine labeling see this report.

 5 Hour Energy vs. Frog Fuel

-Frog Fuel is another protein-infused energy supplement I looked at.
+Frog Fuel is another protein-infused energy supplement.
 Frog Fuel contains 10 grams of protein and 80 mg of caffeine per gel pack.
 See the Frog Fuel review for more on that supplement.

 5 Hour Energy Side Effects